sandeel/tribe/doc/diary.md

 * Points page now shows points today, this week, and total points.
 * Still working on the script for making fake data.
 Much more useful now as makes use of a Python fake data generator which creates random users, tasks and rewards.

+# 2015-03-20
+* Working on the user's profile page.
+* Changes to form for editing user.